obonaventure/cnp3/book/network/dv.rst

    Routing tables computed by distance vector in a simple network

-To deal with link and router failures, routers use the timestamp that is stored in their routing table.
+To deal with link and router failures, routers use the timestamp stored in their routing table.
 As all routers send their distance vector every `N` seconds, the timestamp of each route should be regularly refreshed.
-Thus no route should have a timestamp older than `N` seconds unless the route is not reachable anymore.
-In practice, to cope with the possible loss of a distance vector due to transmission errors, routers check every `N` seconds the timestamp of the routes stored in their routing table and remove the routes that are older than :math:`3 \times N` seconds.
+Thus no route should have a timestamp older than `N` seconds, unless the route is not reachable anymore.
+In practice, to cope with the possible loss of a distance vector due to transmission errors, routers check the timestamp of the routes stored in their routing table every `N` seconds and remove the routes that are older than :math:`3 \times N` seconds.
 When a router notices that a route towards a destination has expired, it must first associate an :math:`\infty` cost to this route and send its distance vector to its neighbours to inform them.
-The route can then be removed from the routing table after some time (e.g. :math:`3 \times N` seconds) to ensure that the neighbour routers have received the bad news even if some distance vectors do not reach them due to transmission errors.
+The route can then be removed from the routing table after some time (e.g. :math:`3 \times N` seconds), to ensure that the neighbouring routers have received the bad news, even if some distance vectors do not reach them due to transmission errors.

 Consider the example above and assume that the link between routers `A` and `B` fails.
 Before the failure, `A` used `B` to reach destinations `B`, `C` and `E` while `B` only used the `A-B` link to reach `A`.
 The affected entries timeout on routers `A` and `B` and they both send their distance vector.